 What Happens If I Miss My Flight Or Flight Connection?

 Should you miss your initial flight you must go to the information desk for the relevant airline and inform them of this.
 They will aim to book you onto the next available flight, but there may be a charge for this over which unfortunately we have no control.
-When you have confirmed your onward travel arrangements please contact the local representatives at your destination or our UK office (details will be given in your final travel letter) and we will arrange new transfers if necessary.
+When you have confirmed your onward travel arrangements please contact the local representatives at your destination or our UK office (details will be given in your final travel documents) and we will arrange new transfers if necessary.
 Please note that there may be an additional charge for this.
 Depending on the reason for missing the flights you may be able to reclaim the additional costs from your insurance providers.
 Due to the remote location of many of our Aurora Zone experiences, the next available flight may not be until the following day so please allow yourself plenty of time to get to the airport to avoid missing your flight.
 Most airlines recommend arriving at the airport no later than three hours before your flight departs.
 If you are flying in from overseas to depart from the UK we would strongly advise against trying to make same day connections and we cannot be held responsible for any non-connecting transport arrangements which are affected by any travel delays.
 The majority of the flight arrangements for our destinations involve connecting flights due to the remote locations.
 In exceptional circumstances a delay on one flight may impact your second flight.
 Should this occur please make your way to the nearest information desk for the relevant airline and inform them of this as soon as possible as it is the airline's responsibility to book you onto the next available flight, which on occasion may be the next day.
 Please inform us of your new arrangements and we will do everything we can to ensure minimal impact on your holiday and will also assist you with any insurance claims upon your return.

 Can I Check-In For My Flight Online?